Sommer Ray Shows Off Figure In Skimpy Pink Bikini Top And Formfitting Jeans

 Sommer showed off her famous figure in a minuscule pink bikini top that featured rhinestones on the cups, and tied around her neck and back.
 The swimwear garment drew the eye to her assets, as it gave way to a view of cleavage and a hint of underboob.
 She teamed the top with a pair of high-waisted, formfitting jeans that highlighted her curvy hips and pert booty, while calling attention to her toned core.

-She finished the look off with a pair of white and pink Nike sneakers, and accessorized with a necklace.
+She finished the look off with a pair of white-and-pink Nike sneakers, and accessorized with a necklace.

 In the post’s caption, Sommer greeted her followers and expressed her appreciation for them.